Vladimir K. Zworykin: Career

 Zworykin graduated in 1912.
 He then studied X-rays under professor Paul Langevin in Paris.
 During World War I, Zworykin was enlisted and served in the Russian Signal Corps.
 He then worked testing radio equipment that was being produced for the Russian Army.
 Zworykin left Russia for the United States in 1918 during the Russian Civil War.
-He left through Siberia, travelling north on the River Ob to the Arctic Ocean as part of an expedition led by Russian scientist Innokenty P. Tolmachev, eventually arriving in the US at the end of 1918.
+He left through Siberia, travelling north on the River Ob to the Arctic Ocean as part of an expedition led by Russian scientist Innokenty P. Tolmachev, eventually arriving in the U.S. at the end of 1918.
 He returned to Omsk, then capital of Admiral Kolchak's government in 1919, via Vladivostok, then to the United States again on official duties from the Omsk government.
 These duties ended with the collapse of the White movement in Siberia at the death of Kolchak.
-Zworykin then decided to remain permanently in the US.
+Zworykin then decided to remain permanently in the United States.

 Once in the U.S., Zworykin found work at the Westinghouse laboratories in Pittsburgh where he eventually had an opportunity to engage in television experiments.

-Zworykin applied for a television patent in the US in 1923.
+Zworykin applied for a television patent in the U.S. in 1923.
 He summarized the resulting invention in two patent applications.
 The first, entitled "Television Systems", was filed on December 29, 1923, and was followed by a second application in 1925 of essentially the same content, but with minor changes and the addition of a Paget-type RGB raster screen for color transmission and reception.
 He was awarded a patent for the 1925 application in 1928, and two patents for the 1923 application that was divided in 1931, although the equipment described was never successfully demonstrated.
-Zworykin described cathode ray tubes as both transmitter and receiver.
+Zworykin described cathode-ray tubes as both transmitter and receiver.
 The operation, whose basic thrust was to prevent the emission of electrons between scansion cycles, was reminiscent of A. A. Campbell Swinton's proposal published in Nature in June 1908.

-The demonstration given (sometime in late 1925 or early 1926) by Zworykin was far from a success with the Westinghouse management, even though it showed the possibilities inherent in a system based on the cathode ray tube.
+The demonstration given (sometime in late 1925 or early 1926) by Zworykin was far from a success with the Westinghouse management, even though it showed the possibilities inherent in a system based on the cathode-ray tube.
 He was told by management to "devote his time to more practical endeavours," yet continued his efforts to perfect his system.